-- ensure that the employee is given a full opportunity to explain his/her grievance; - ensure the Employee a full understanding of their grievance and how the employee thinks it should be resolved; - seek a means of resolving the grievance to the employee's satisfaction if this is possible, taking into account Schools policies, procedures, rules and the need for consistency and fairness.
+- ensure that the employee is given a full opportunity to explain their grievance; - ensure they have a full understanding of the employee's grievance and how the employee thinks it should be resolved; - seek a means of resolving the grievance to the employee's satisfaction if this is possible, taking into account Schools policies, procedures, rules and the need for consistency and fairness.

-Most issues should be resolved within 20 working days.
+Most issues should be resolved within 20 working days (excluding schools closure periods).
 Chair/Vice-Chair and employees should keep written notes of informal discussions.

-Informal Grievances against the Local Authority
+3.3 Grievances against the Local Authority

-If a grievance is against the Local Authority the employee should request a meeting with the Director of Children Services or his/her nominated officer, who will seek to resolve the problem.
-This meeting should take place within five working days of the request being made.
+If a grievance is against the Local Authority the employee should request a meeting with the Commissioning Director Education or their nominated officer, who will seek to resolve the problem.
+This meeting should take place within 5 working days (excluding schools closure periods) of the request being made.

-Employee's Responsibility
+3.3.1 Employee's Responsibility